-This week I'm focusing on verbs.
+This installment focuses on verbs, good, bad, and ugly.
 You remember fourth grade, right?
 That was probably around the first time you heard a teacher say “Verbs are action words.”
-But not all verbs are created equal in the action department, and in this self-editing article I'll be explaining why.
-Along the way you may learn why certain passages in your prose don't move quite the way you had hoped they would.
+But not all verbs are created equal in the action department, and in this self-editing article I’ll be explaining why.
+Along the way you may learn why certain passages in your prose don’t move quite the way you hoped they would.

 “To be”—usually encountered in writing as “was” and “were”*—is the weakest verb in the language, the most common, and the most unnecessary in narrative.